2020-21 module convenor: Dr Sarah Wood

-Outline Syllabus: Geoffrey of Monmouth, The History of the Kings of Britain; Chretien de Troyes, Arthurian Romances; Gottfried von Strassburg, Tristan; Gawain Romances; The Quest of the Holy Grail; Sir Thomas Malory; Alfred, Lord Tennyson, Idylls of the King; William Morris; A.C.
-Swinburne; Mark Twain; John Masefield; T.H.
+Indicative Syllabus: Geoffrey of Monmouth, The History of the Kings of Britain; Chretien de Troyes, Arthurian Romances; Gottfried von Strassburg, Tristan; Gawain romances; The Quest of the Holy Grail; Sir Thomas Malory; Alfred, Lord Tennyson, Idylls of the King; William Morris; A.C.
+Swinburne; Mark Twain; T.H.
 White and Mary Stewart.
 For further information please see Course outline.

 Pre-requisites: All students taking the module should have taken EN121 Medieval to Renaissance Literature.